nghttp2/nghttp2/doc/nghttpx.1.rst

 .. note::

-  nghttpx consists of 2 processes: one process for processing these signals, and another one for processing requests.
+  nghttpx consists of multiple processes: one process for processing these signals, and another one for processing requests.
 The former spawns the latter.
 The former is called master process, and the latter is called worker process.
+If neverbleed is enabled, the worker process spawns neverbleed daemon process which does RSA key processing.
 The above signal must be sent to the master process.
-If the worker process receives one of them, it is ignored.
-  This behaviour of worker process may change in the future release.
+  If the other processes received one of them, it is ignored.
+This behaviour of these processes may change in the future release.
+In other words, in the future release, the processes other than master process may terminate upon the reception of these signals.
-  In other words, in the future release, worker process may terminate upon the reception of these signals.
-Therefore these signals should not be sent to the worker process.
+  Therefore these signals should not be sent to the processes other than master process.

 SERVER PUSH
 -----------